What is Programmatic Advertising?

-Nevertheless, it may seem that programmatic excludes humans from the process of digital media buying, in reality, it is not really so.
+Although it may seem that programmatic exclude humans from the process of digital media buying, in reality it is not really so.
 In fact, programmatic marketing still heavily relies on people, who customize campaigns and adjust settings to get the most out of it.

-Traditional online marketing focuses on displaying advertisement on specific websites to random users, whereas programmatic advertising ensures serving of ads to relevant users, regardless of the website they are visiting.
+Traditional online marketing focuses on displaying advertisements on specific websites to random users, whereas programmatic advertising ensures the serving of ads to relevant users, regardless of the website they are visiting.
 Therefore, programmatic ad buying allows finding potential customers in the environments outside of the typical websites – it is all about “audience buying”.

-In comparison to the traditional media buying, programmatic is a more efficient solution due to the automated nature of the technology.
+In comparison to traditional media buying, programmatic is a more efficient solution due to the automated nature of the technology.
 By avoiding manual operation tasks, advertisers can spend their marketing budgets more expeditiously, displaying ads to the audiences, which are most likely to be interested in those ads.
 Advertisers minimize the amount of wasted media, enhancing the overall efficiency of the campaign by exposing an ad to the right person at the right time and context.

 Meanwhile, publishers also benefit from maximizing the value of their inventory by selling it to the highest bidder in RTB auctions.
-Publishers are in charge of what kind advertising will appear on the web page in terms of content, format, product design, and even colors.
+Publishers are in charge of what kind of advertising will appear on the web page in terms of content, format, product design, and even colors.
 By the way, here is the guide to website and blog traffic monetization for publishers.

 With programmatic buying, advertisers are in charge of how much they are willing to pay for each impression.
 Since every impression is unique, prices may vary depending on the user, his/her relevance to the targeting settings.
 Therefore buying one impression at a time is a cost-efficient solution.

-Due to the extremely targeted nature of automated ads, advertisers get the ability to better measure the efficiency of advertising campaigns by evaluating the lead conversions and the quality of click-through rate (CTR) (learn more about SmartyAds RTB targeting solutions).
+Due to the extremely targeted nature of automated ads, advertisers get a better ability to measure the efficiency of advertising campaigns by evaluating the lead conversions and the quality of click-through rate (CTR) (learn more about SmartyAds RTB targeting solutions).
 Programmatic buying allows tracking of what is bought, at what price and to whom.
 Programmatic and machine learning allows predicting the performance of future campaigns.